 Nurturing the Next Generation of Women of Color Leaders

-As it celebrates its 20th year, SisterMentors, the nonprofit program under the umbrella of EduSeed, is moving forward with renewed vision and energy.
+As it celebrates more than 20 years, SisterMentors, the nonprofit program under the umbrella of EduSeed, is moving forward with renewed vision and energy.

-We are launching a campaign to maintain our current work and to substantially increase the number of women and girls that we serve through the following priorities:
+We have launched a campaign to maintain our current work and to substantially increase the number of women and girls that we serve through the following priorities: